 Our instructors are seasoned archers capable of teaching levels from beginners to the advanced.
 All combined, they have countless years of experience.

-We changed the gate code at the archery range January 1st, 2016, and only current members have the new combination.
+We will change the gate code at the archery range January 1st, 2017, and only current members be given the new combination.

 "The history of the bow and arrow is the history of mankind." - Fred Bear